Thelouras58/Thelouras58.github.io/about/index.md

 The main technologies that i used are Java, Android, PHP, Python, C++, C, Sqlite, PLsql and more.

-I got more involved with JAva and Android
+I got more involved with Java and Android

 Some lab projects that are worth taking a look: